marniks7/bitmap-usage/README.md

 * [Tasks](docs/tasks.md)

 ## Disclaimer
 > Work in progress.
-A lot of unit tests added recently to cover logic, however there still might be issues,
-> so benchmarks may change drastically.
-> Benchmarks and
+There are still a lot todo to get the 'right' results.
+> Unit tests, different data cases, more business cases, challenges with benchmarking and env configuration

 ## Usage